Primary

 Keep your hips square—do not let the free hip rotate open.
 Start with no weight until you can balance through full range.
 The standing leg knee stays slightly bent but does not change angle during the hinge.

-Want Single Leg Deadlift in your program?
+See where Single Leg Deadlift fits in your weekly plan

 Stand on one leg holding dumbbell.